tomzx/blog.tomrochette.com-content/agi/a-procedure-for-writing-programs/article.md

 	* Time (how fast should it return a result)
 	* Space (how much space should it use to do its task)

-Here's a few questions I will ask myself before starting to write some code:
+Here's a few questions I will ask myself before writing any code:

 * Is this functionality already available in the existing codebase?
 * Is there a library that already does this (either in the project or online)? partially or completely?